-- 1. Make sure the background that is covered by the Field of View of the thermal sensor does not include objects that are above the expected face temperature.
+- 1. Make sure the background covered by the Field of View of the thermal sensor does not include objects with a temperature above the expected face temperature.
 If you cannot be sure of this, you can implement an algorithm that checks the background for heat sources when nobody is in front of the device (Evo Mini shows a distance >3m). - 2.
-Glasses, hats, scarves and face masks can obviously cover the facial points of interest in most cases forehead and eyes.
+Glasses, hats, scarves and face masks can obviously cover facial points of interest in most cases forehead and eyes.
 If this is the case a reliable measurement is less likely.
 Ideally, the system will 'interact' with the person under test and ask them to remove these items accordingly.
 This could be achieved with an RGB camera and software algorithms to make sure this is the case. - 3.
 Do not cover the thermal sensor with any kind of cover glass.
 Mount it flush to the front panel.
-A recessed mounting could lead to wrong measurements. - 4.
+A recessed mounting could lead to incorrect measurements. - 4.
 Cleaning and disinfection: The sensor surface should only be cleaned with a soft, lint-free cotton cloth or swab moistened with clean isopropyl alcohol.
-Dry immediately with a similar cotton cloth or swab.
+Dry immediately with a similar cotton cloth or swab. - 5.
+For best results, people should not be scanned as soon as they change their environment (i.e. coming inside from outside).
+They should be given a small period to acclimatize, usually 2-5 minutes.